EXPLAINER: What's behind 'sordid' evidence at Potter trial?

 But Engh said the state had spent “an inordinate amount of time presenting prejudicial evidence” about the crash, which he said was caused by the gravely wounded Wright’s excessive speed.
 “I didn’t see any evidence directed towards the proof of guilt today, but rather evidence of sordid pictures and prejudicial impact that had little relevance,” he said.

 Frank countered that because the state is seeking a lengthier sentence, the evidence was relevant to show that Potter’s actions recklessly created a danger to others.
 He said she shot Wright when he was still in a position to operate his car, and that she violated her position of trust as an officer.
-He blamed her for the crash, in which Wright’s girlfriend and the elderly driver of the oncoming car were seriously injured.
+He blamed her for the crash, in which Wright’s girlfriend and an elderly passenger in the oncoming car were seriously injured.
 The state also contends that Potter’s actions endangered Luckey and another officer who was assisting in the arrest.

 The testimony of officers who rushed to the crash scene, and videos, suggested that Potter’s actions might have put them at risk and delayed attempts to save Wright’s life.
 They told the jury they didn’t know at first that Wright had been shot and they weren’t sure what they were dealing with at the crash scene.
 They said that because of the possibility that Wright was armed — he wasn’t — they held back with guns drawn for about 8 1/2 minutes before pulling him from his car and trying to resuscitate him.

-Note: This story has been updated to correct details about the people who were in the car that was struck by Daunte Wright.